-As the temperature dips to minus temperatures in Southern Ontario I think about all the warm places I have been to and would like to go to.
+As the temperature dips to minus temperatures in Southern Ontario I think about all the warm places I have been to and would like to go to for my Winter RV Travel Destination.
 Where the sunshine warms your smile and your bones.
-Come along as I revisit some and dream about going to others.
+There are so many choices here in North America.
+Come along as I share some of my favourite warm and sunny places and the winter RV travel destinations that are on my “to go there list.”

 - Jackson Lake Island